robmilne/viTestApp/README.txt

 3/Attach the USB to CAN Gateway to the computer and let the driver recognize the device.

-4/Start the application and select 'File'->'Open Servo Network' to open the 'Select Gateway' form.
+4/Start the application and select 'Open Servo Network' to open the 'Select Gateway' form.
 The serial number of the FTDI FIFO chip should appear in the combobox.